briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 }
 ```

-Since you can't have a single type parameter in both an argument position and a return position, it turns out to be impossible to safely implement a mutable collection with a variant type parameter.
+Since you can't have the same type parameter in both a covariant argument position and a contravariant return position, it turns out to be impossible to safely implement a mutable collection with a variant type parameter.
 Indeed, the mutable collections in Scala all have invariant type parameters.
 The immutable collections, however, have covariant type parameters, because of the "one weird trick" that immutable collections have up their sleeve.
 Here's how Scala defines the immutable List interface:

 ```scala
 package scala.collection.immutable